 Blocked drains cause liquid buildup in your pipes which can eventually lead to a weakening of your home’s structural integrity.
 Liquid escaping from pipes can compromise the foundations of a building.

 One common problem experienced in newly constructed domiciles is the lack of hot water.
 When there is not enough hot water this may be caused by problems with your water heating system or by damaged pipes and defective installation.
+Check the tips before buying a hot water system for new homes.

 All water heating systems have a thermostat which may malfunction or sediment may build up in your water storage tank.
 Either of these will cause a lack of hot water in your home.
 Another common cause of a lack of hot water is damaged or leaking pipes.
 The pipe acts as the hot water delivery system and when it is damaged or leaking the water pressure is minimized.
 To fix a leaking pipe a professional plumber should be called.